BraidenQ/WHSTechNotes/journal.md

 # april 20, 2026

 I think Ai creating music is quite trashy, and couldn't ever match up to human made music, especially considering it has to steal from human music to even attempt.

+# april 27, 2026

+This weekend i payed attention to looking at Ethan's gyatt on facetime.
+Technology influenced this because the technology of iphones and facetime allowed me to see his gyatt in 4k ultra hd high resolution.